raspbian-addons/raspbian-addons/README.md

 <a href="https://github.com/chunky-milk/raspbian-addons/"><img src="https://img.shields.io/github/repo-size/chunky-milk/raspbian-addons?color=G&style=flat-square"></a>

 An APT repository for packages/software that can't be found in the RPi repositories.
-Fully supports 32-bit debian-based operating systems (ARM).
-See below for information on 64-bit support.
+Fully supports 32/64bit Debian Based ARM Operating Systems.

 Here are some examples of what this repository includes: